 2.)
 Engine Oil Level

-When there is not enough Engine Oil in your car’s engine it could cause costly damage, a simple way to prevent this is by simply checking your car’s engine oil level regularly, say once a week.
+When there is not enough Engine Oil in your car’s engine it could cause costly damage, a simple way to prevent this is by simply checking your car’s engine oil level regularly at each fuel stop or weekly.

-Some modern cars today have warning programmes on their dashboards which warns of low oil levels and pressures, this cannot be missed by the Driver as it will be visual and audible.
+Some modern cars have warning programs on their dashboards warning of low oil levels and pressure, this cannot be missed by the Driver as it will be visual and audible.
 To ignore such warnings would be both Foolhardy and Costly.